 Champaner-Pavagadh Archaeological Park, A UNESCO Heritage Site

 The Champaner-Pavagadh Archaeological Park is a huge cluster of architectural marvels, a few even dating back to the 8th century.
-Once a glorious capital, it lost its King and was left deserted for centuries; until one day, discovered out of the dust, and soon gained popularity.
-It was then listed as a UNESCO World Heritage Site in 2004.
-Read the story of history’s forgotten land in this interesting read.
+Once a glorious capital, it lost its King and was left deserted for centuries; until one day, it was discovered out of the dust, and soon gained popularity.
+Now listed as a UNESCO World Heritage Site since 2004, read on to know the story of history’s forgotten land here.

 An ancient city lined with temples, mosques, bridges, roads, markets, wells, guest houses, citadels, palaces and fortresses?
 A full-fledged developed city excavated out of the medieval period?
 Yes, that’s Champaner Pavagadh Archaeological Park for you.
 Champaner-Pavagadh marks a time in history when an empire exhibited ingenious military and architectural ideas, weapons, tools & techniques way ahead of time.